-Tennis - Beaten Mladenovic blasts "slippery" Wimbledon court
+Tennis - Beaten Mladenovic blasts 'slippery' Wimbledon court

 "There's no grass.
 I don't know how to describe it.
 It's not even clay.
 It's not flat.
 I mean, I don't know.
 So it is tough to put your strong footwork.
 You kind of have to run light and be careful, I don't know, not to push or press too much, too hard, which is strange to play on.
 I'm just honestly very happy and blessed that I didn't injure myself that much."

-The All England Club said it had no immediate reaction to the criticism of the courts, but would respond in due course.
+It said moisture readings, taken every morning, showed nothing unusual despite the hot weather.

+"We will continue to monitor these readings and adjust our care plan for the grass appropriately."

-Mattek-Sands's conqueror Sorana Cirstea said Court 17 had been a little slippery, but that it was nothing out of the ordinary.
+Mattek-Sands's conqueror, Sorana Cirstea, said Court 17 had been a little slippery, but nothing out of the ordinary.

 "We all know grass, it's quite dangerous sometimes," she told reporters.
 "Especially as you get through the days, it's less grass and more sand or whatever.
-Then also it was very dry today because it was quite hot.

 "I think all of us, we know when we move -- I also had two quite tough balls where I almost fell over.
-So we all know grass is a little bit more dangerous than, I don't know, hard court or clay."
+So we all know grass is a little bit more dangerous than hard court or clay."

 Mladenovic said the condition of the courts was a topic of conversation in the locker rooms.